-Knowing that literacy supports should exist across all grade levels, building a district-wide literacy plan may seem like a tall task.
-System improvement will mean more than revamping literacy instruction or implementing a few new teaching strategies.
-It'll require a rich toolbox of strategies to build educator capacity, effectively use data, and deliver the right interventions at the right time for struggling readers.
+If you're building a district improvement plan around literacy, you know that system improvement will mean more than revamping literacy instruction or implementing a few new teaching strategies.
+It'll require a rich toolbox of strategies to build educator capacity, effectively use data, and deliver the right interventions at the right time for rising readers.

-We analyzed top district literacy plans to bring you this list of 18 effective strategies.
+We analyzed literacy plans from districts nationwide to bring you this list of 18 effective strategies.
 We hope you'll use these ideas for inspiration as you build or evaluate your own literacy action plan.

-*Bonus Content* Click here to unlock 30+ tips and strategies for improving literacy.
+Click here to download a guide with 30+ tips and strategies for improving literacy.